METRO Magazine Logo

 Ad Loading...

-“It was clear that if we were going to manage the service ourselves, we needed tools that could support more efficient operations and improve the rider experience,” says MetroLink’s GM/CEO Scott Marr.
+“It was clear that if we were going to manage the service ourselves, we needed tools that could support more efficient operations and improve the rider experience,” said MetroLink’s GM/CEO Scott Marr.
 “Fortunately, we had already been working with RideCo on our MicroLink microtransit service, and that partnership laid the groundwork for a smoother transition.”

 Together, SEPTA and MetroLink Tulsa are showing the industry how to modernize paratransit with purpose and deliver better outcomes for all.